 - a.
 Focus - Reduce system risk and methane emissions while addressing system reliability and capacity.
 This will be accomplished by addressing aging or vintage infrastructure that is closest to the customers. - Continue remediating vintage distribution main, standard pressure main, and vintage services to meet 2035 completion date.
-The annual targeted miles, as shown in Figure 44, is revised to balance with affordability and account for labor requirements, municipality project schedules, identified remaining segment projects, etc. - Ensure necessary funding for civic/asset relocation work to account for additional emergent and long-range projects in public infrastructure improvement. - Use the Total System Resilience process to inform investments.
+The annual targeted miles, as shown in Figure 37, is revised to balance with affordability and account for labor requirements, municipality project schedules, identified remaining segment projects, etc. - Ensure necessary funding for civic/asset relocation work to account for additional emergent and long-range projects in public infrastructure improvement. - Remediation of line segments for which the Company has not been able to locate pressure test records that conform to Michigan Gas Safety Standards R 460.20314 and PHMSA for traceable, verifiable, and complete documentation. - Use the Total System Resilience process to inform investments.